Please choose from the following frequently asked questions.

-Children are referred through the two agencies that are mandated to receive reports of child abuse: Child Protective Services and all municipal law enforcement agencies in Dallas County.
-We do not accept walk in clients, but can help you if you don't know what to do to access services.
+Children are referred through the two agencies that are mandated by the Family Code to receive reports of child abuse: Child Protective Services and all municipal law enforcement agencies in Dallas County.
+We do not accept walk-in clients, but can help you if you don't know what to do to access services.

 What if I suspect my child (or I child I know) is being abused?

-Should you suspect that your child (or a child you know) has been abused, please call 911 or the statewide intake line of CPS at 1-800-252-5400.
+Should you suspect that your child (or a child you know) has been abused, please call the statewide intake line of CPS at 1-800-252-5400.

 How can I become involved with DCAC?

-Click here to learn more about how you can make a difference at DCAC and in the lives of abused children in Dallas County.
+Click here to learn more about how you can make a difference at DCAC and in the lives of the most severely abused children in Dallas County.